This post contains affiliate links. As an Amazon Associate I earn from Qualifying purchases. Find out more in our disclosure.

 Eat Warm Food While Camping

 I know that when it’s REALLY cold, the last thing that you want to do is to spend a lot of time cooking, when you’d really rather be snuggled around the fire, but it’s worth it.
 Warm food and drink is one of the best ways to stay warm while camping, so a little extra effort is worth it.
 To simplify your camp cooking, precook as much as you can at home, so you simply have to reheat your meals while camping.
 We also always keep a container of hot chocolate in our camp kitchen box when camping with kids so that we’re always prepared for cold mornings.
+To help kids stay warm while eating, put a blanket on their camping chair or high chair and then wrap it around them for extra insulation.

 Dress Kids For The Camping Weather